By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Looking back at it, during the tour you’re so in the thick of it, everything’s happening.
 But when a couple of months have passed and you’re looking back, it’s like, oh my god, I can’t believe we got through that and we were all sane at the end!

-The beauty of opera and live performance is, depending on how everyone is feeling, each show will be different.
-When you are on a tour, you have a bit of movement for things changing and adapting.
+The beauty of opera and live performance is, depending on how everyone is feeling, each show is different.
+When you are on a tour, you have a bit of freedom with things changing and adapting.
 Coming straight out of university, it was such an exciting time to have that as my first big professional engagement.

 It was an insanely packed six months… I basically had about a month and a half to learn Marriage of Figaro, which we then performed for about a month, while I was simultaneously learning Musetta from La Bohéme.